KiandaBPM/docs/content/low-code/field-widget/_index.md

 ---
-title: "Custom field development"
+title: "Form control widget development"
 weight: 8
 typora-root-url: ..\..\..\static
 ---

-## Introduction

 There are currently 16 predefined field or control widgets available to use in forms and processes, covering 3 categories: [Input](/platform/controls/input/), [Layout](/platform/controls/layout/) and [Actions](/platform/controls/actions/).
 Click on the relevant links to find out more about each area.
 However if customised fields have been created, they are available to those with the role **Administration** and **Design business process** to use in process and form design in Kianda **Designer**.
 Customised fields are available under the **Custom controls** category.